alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 multiple of the eigenfunction has the same effect, the equation is satisfied.
 Then why not 'decompose' the 'force', acting upon the system into a _linear_ combination of eigenfunctions and watch their evolution separately, right?
 We will see 'resonances' of 'harmonics' and all that stuff.
-That's how decomposition is useful.<br><br>
+That's how decomposition is useful.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;So in this scheme, which is just a continuation of the idea of finding a particular solution of differential equation with initial conditions by using the 'undetermined coefficients', of more generally, for a 'force' on the right, a 'variation of parameters' (Euler, Lagrange, Duhamel or whoever) we seriously rely upon the superposition principle.
 And that's exactly why the Fourier series is a sum (superposition) of terms.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;The other property that is being used is the translational invariance of linear operators, which, if you think about it clearly, is a 'superposition' principle of sorts too, it describes the behavior of the function of a sum or arguments, in this way there is a 'superposition' of the initial value of the argument and the 'additional' part of the argument.
+As we all know for linear differential operators of wave equation this leads to a function that is a product of functions with these parts of the value.<br>
 <br>Later.